2019 CSA Registration Will open January 15

 How does the CSA payment work?

 CSA payments are collected in the winter/spring prior to your first pick up date.
 The CSA program is essential to kickstarting our growing season by providing seed money.
 We request a deposit upon registration of $300.
-We request payment in full within 30 days.
+We request payment in full no later than April 15.
 We accept check and credit card payment although credit cards will incur a processing fee.

 Can I split a CSA share with someone?